thumbnail image

 where I've worked as a teacher, in social justice non-profits, and now, in filmmaking.

-Through filmmaking, I've been able to explore emotional truths
+Filmmaking has been my vehicle to explore emotional truths

-about a little girl's first communion gone down the shitter,
+tells the story of a first communion gone down the shitter.

-was supported by Kodak and the Arlington Commission for the Arts
+TDCR was supported by Kodak and the Arlington Commission for the Arts,

 about a stand-up comic living in the shadow of her past,